-- R990.7 When the Firm performs an eligible Assurance Engagement: - (a) The relevant provisions set out in Sections 910, 911, 920, 921, 922 and 924 need apply only to the members of the Engagement Team, and their Immediate and Close Family members; - (b) The Firm shall identify, evaluate and address any threats to Independence created by interests and relationships, as set out in Sections 910, 911, 920, 921, 922 and 924, between the Assurance Client and the following Assurance Team members; - (i) Those who provide consultation regarding technical or industry specific issues, transactions or events; and - (ii) Those who provide quality control for the engagement, including those who perform the Engagement Quality Review; and - (c) The Firm shall evaluate and address any threats that the Engagement Team has reason to believe are created by interests and relationships between the Assurance Client and others within the Firm who can directly influence the outcome of the Assurance Engagement, as set out in Sections 910, 911, 920, 921, 922 and 924. - 990.7 A1 Others within the Firm who can directly influence the outcome of the Assurance Engagement include those who recommend the compensation, or who provide direct supervisory, management or other oversight, of the Assurance Engagement Partner in connection with the performance of the Assurance Engagement. - R990.8 When the Firm performs an eligible Assurance Engagement, the Firm shall not hold a material Direct or a material Indirect Financial Interest in the Assurance Client.
+- R990.7 When the Firm performs an eligible Assurance Engagement: - (a) The relevant provisions set out in Sections 910, 911, 920, 921, 922 and 924 need apply only to the members of the Engagement Team, and their Immediate and Close Family members; - (b) The Firm shall identify, evaluate and address any threats to Independence created by interests and relationships, as set out in Sections 910, 911, 920, 921, 922 and 924, between the Assurance Client and the following Assurance Team members; - (i) Those who provide consultation regarding technical or industry\ specific issues, transactions or events; and - (ii) Those who provide quality control for the engagement, including those who perform anthe Engagement Quality Review, or a review consistent with the objective of an Engagement Quality Review, for the engagement; and - (c) The Firm shall evaluate and address any threats that the Engagement Team has reason to believe are created by interests and relationships between the Assurance Client and others within the Firm who can directly influence the outcome of the Assurance Engagement, as set out in Sections 910, 911, 920, 921, 922 and 924. - 990.7 A1 Others within the Firm who can directly influence the outcome of the Assurance Engagement include those who recommend the compensation, or who provide direct supervisory, management or other oversight, of the Assurance Engagement Partner in connection with the performance of the Assurance Engagement. - R990.8 When the Firm performs an eligible Assurance Engagement, the Firm shall not hold a material Direct or a material Indirect Financial Interest in the Assurance Client.